RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Benchmarking Robot Policies in

 \subsection{Policy ranking in \model{} versus the real world}

-Estimation of correlations between policy rankings in \model{} and in the real world would requires multi-task evaluations of robot policies in real-world environments that recreate the precise structures, textures and camera arrangements from environments in \model{} (that is, videos in Bridge, DROID or HP20T), a task impossible by itself.
-In fact, it is precisely real world policy evaluation that our framework is designed to bypass.
+Estimation of correlations between policy rankings in \model{} and in the real world would require multi-task evaluations of robot policies in real-world environments that recreate the precise structures, textures and camera arrangements from environments in \model{} (that is, videos in Bridge, DROID or RH20T), a task very difficult to execute accurately, free of human biases.
+In fact, it is precisely real world policy evaluation that our framework attempts to replace.
 However, we did test such correlation for one task, \textit{"Put the carrot in the plate"}, by recreating the same scenes in simulation and the real world and deploying RoboVLM, Octo, and SpatialVLA in both.
 RoboVLM and SpatialVLA succeeded in both real and simulated settings, while Octo failed in both, consistently attempting but failing to grasp the carrot, as shown in Figure \ref{fig:vs_real}.

-\subsection{\model{} versus SIMPLER of \cite{li24simpler}}
+\subsection{\model{} versus SIMPLER of \cite{li2024evaluating}}

-In Figure~\ref{fig:vs_simpler}, we compare performance of various VLAs on our reproduction of the four environments from the SIMPLER benchmark \cite{li24simpler}, designed to imitate the conditions in the Bridge dataset, and our BridgeSim benchmark, which includes 70 environments derived from the same Bridge V2 dataset. \textit{All VLAs achieve much higher scores on SIMPLER than BridgeSim}, while relative model rankings remain consistent across the two benchmarks.
-Our benchmark's generality and difficulty makes it suitable for evaluating future, more advanced robot policies.
+In Figure~\ref{fig:vs_simpler}, we compare the performance of multiple VLAs on our reproduction of the four environments from the SIMPLER benchmark~\cite{li2024evaluating}, which are designed to approximate the conditions of the Bridge dataset, and on our BridgeSim benchmark, which contains 70 environments derived from the same Bridge V2 dataset. \textit{All VLAs achieve substantially higher scores on SIMPLER than on BridgeSim.} This discrepancy suggests that evaluation on SIMPLER may overestimate policy performance due to the very limited number of test environments and the biased selection of scenarios.
+In contrast, BridgeSim’s broader coverage and increased diversity make it a more rigorous and reliable benchmark for evaluating current and future generalist robot policies.